-CFO since 2007

-Nilson has an economics degree from Stockholm University.
-Nilsson has been with INVISIO Communications since 2007, prior to which he has a long record of experience from executive positions, including Finance Director and Administrative Director for Shurgard Scandinavia, Finance Manager of WASA Försäkring and CFO of Vattenfall Division Sales, Sweden.
+CFO since July 2007, to retire in the summer of 2012 Bengt Nilsson has an economics degree from Stockholm University.
+Nilsson has been employed by INVISIO since 2007, prior to which he has a long record of experience from executive positions, including Finance Director and Administrative Director for Shurgard Scandinavia, Finance Director for WASA Försäkring and CFO for Vattenfall Division Sales, Sweden.
 He has also worked as an independent consultant with assignments for companies such for Diligentia AB, where he was CFO/controller, and Carnegie Holding AB.